anirudhsudhir/hobbes/README.md

 Hobbes offers pluggable storage backends.
 Currently, there are two choices:

-- hobbes: The default engine with a Bitcask-like architecture, built from scratch
+- bitcask: The default engine with a Bitcask architecture, built from scratch
 - sled: An alternate production engine with features such as ACID transactions ([Github](https://github.com/spacejam/sled))

 ## Client-server architecture